Transplantation can be Life Changing

 Advantages and Disadvantages of Kidney Transplantation

-There are several factors to consider before you decide to pursue kidney transplantation.
+There are several factors to consider before you decide to pursue a kidney transplant.

 - No longer need dialysis as long as kidney functions adequately